nrakhay/ONesports/README.md

 cp .env-example .env # change *cp* to *copy* if you are using Windows
 ```

 Then, go to .env file and put token from Step 2 instead of {YOUR_TOKEN_HERE}.

+Also, do not forget to populate AWS variables and put ID of a Text Channel where bot should send audio recordings.

 **5. Setup Database**